 Rumors: What will Amazon do next?

-If there’s anything we’ve learned from Amazon, it’s never say never.
+If there’s anything we’ve learned from Amazon, it’s to never say never.
 After the news broke that Amazon was looking to offer a checking account-like product, mentions of Amazon and banking crossed over 600+ media mentions.
-After a year the attention remains strong despite no definite details about a product.
+Although the company has since scrapped the idea, the media attention remains.

 In that spirit, here are some of the noteworthy rumors in the wild: